christophebedard/tag-version-commit/doc/publishing.md

     ```shell
     $ npm run build
     $ npm run pack
+    $ npm run all  # or this
     ```
 * Commit the files generated after the above command
 * Tag/release
     * New major release (e.g. `vN`)
         * Create new `vN` tag
-        * [Create new release](https://github.com/christophebedard/tag-version-commit/releases) pointing at `vN` tag
+        * [Create new release](https://github.com/christophebedard/tag-version-commit/releases) pointing to `vN` tag
     * Update current release (same major version, `vN`)
-        * Update `vN` tag to point to newer commit
+        * Update `vN` tag to point to newer commit (e.g. fast-forward tag to newer commit and then push)
-        * (no need to change the release, since it still points to the `vN` tag)
+            * No need to change/modify the release, since it still points to the `vN` tag
-        * Also: consider creating a new `vN.x.y` tag and creating a new release pointing at that tag so that users can keep that exact version
+        * Also: consider creating a new `vN.x.y` tag and creating a new release pointing to that tag so that users can keep that exact version if they want